Control Flow Structures

 If the condition is false, then the code block associated to the if is not executed, and alternative blocks of code can be executed by using elif clauses or an else clause.

 Remember that, during runtime, the clauses of an if statement are evaluated from top to bottom.
-Also, once the condition of a clause is met, its associated block will be executed and then the rest of clauses won't even be looked at by the interpreter.
+Also, once the condition of a clause is met, its associated block will be executed and then the rest of clauses will not even be "looked at" by the interpreter.
 Instead, it goes straight forward to the next statement.
 Bleach is no exception in this matter.

 Also remember that is completely possible to nest an infinite amount of if statements in a program.
 Bleach can handle such scenarios with no issues.